mohan22009105/19CS301-Module11/11b Singly Linked List.md

+### Result:
-### Result: Thus, the given program is implemented and executed successfully .
+Thus the python program to add new element at the start of the list was executed successfully .